planet-lodder/conways-game-of-life/content/about.md

   delay="10"
 />}}

-# Advanced usage and state machines

-We can even create a [Turing complete](https://en.wikipedia.org/wiki/Turing_complete "Turing complete") state machine and can simulate a [universal constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor "Von Neumann universal constructor") or any other [Turing machine](https://en.wikipedia.org/wiki/Turing_machine "Turing machine").
+---

+Despite its simplicity, the game is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness#:~:text=In%20colloquial%20usage%2C%20the%20terms,purpose%20computer%20or%20computer%20language.), meaning it can simulate a universal computer, capable of performing any computation that can be expressed algorithmically.

+---

 {{< game-of-life
   dark="true"